Australasian treecreeper: Distribution and habitat

 All the Australian treecreepers are endemic to Australia except for one species restricted to New Guinea.
 They are found across much of Australia except for the large island of Tasmania, possibly because they are poor fliers and unable to disperse across water barriers, or possibly because of a lack of bark-dwelling invertebrates to feed on.

 Across their global distribution they occupy a wide range of habitats.
 The Papuan treecreeper is found in mid-montane to montane forested habitats on New Guinea, from 1250–3000 m.
 The white-browed treecreeper inhabits acacia and Casuarina woodlands in deserts in southern Australia.
 Other species inhabit subtropical rainforest, eucalypt woodlands and southern beech forests.
 The brown treecreeper is semi-terrestrial and can live in more open woodland habitats, but is still sensitive to the loss of its habitat.
 The Australasian treecreepers are essentially non-migratory, although there are distinct differences in the dispersal of young birds after fledging, especially between the two genera.

 Behaviour

 Diet and feeding

 The Australasian treecreepers principally forage for arthropods found on the bark of trees, but they will also take prey from the ground and will eat tree sap and nectar from flowers.
 They commonly obtain insect prey by gleaning from surface of bark, but will also probe into holes and pull at loose strips of bark and flick underneath it with their quadrifid tongue.

+Breeding

+The breeding season lasts from June into January, the birds lay 2-3 eggs per clutch with an incubation time of 17 days.
+Nests are built by both male and female with soft materials like grass and feathers.
+The treecreeper will often get helper birds to feed chicks or contribute to the nest.